Russia’s Yandex beats off the largest DDoS attack in history

-The international listed Russian tech giant Yandex said it beat off the largest distributed denial-of-service (DDoS) hacker attack in the history of the Internet, Reuters reported on September 10.
+The international listed Russian tech giant Yandex said it beat off the largest distributed denial-of-service (DDoS) hacker attack in the history of the internet, Reuters reported on September 10.

 "Our experts did manage to repel a record attack of nearly 22mn requests per second (RPS).
 This is the biggest known attack in the history of the internet," Yandex said in a statement as cited by Reuters.